IsaacYu15/HackTheNorth_2024_Project/README.md

 ## LAUNCHING THE PROJECT
 [using react & chrome extension + also how to launch :D](https://www.linkedin.com/pulse/how-create-chrome-extension-using-reactjs-sonu-kumar-cdqrc/)
-- npm run build, drag into load unpacked, test in browser
+- npm run build, drag into load unpacked, test in browser.
+Refresh to see changes
 - npm run start to test the extension it as a website